Nerve glide: Cubital tunnel syndrome

-Comparison of nerve glide and other treatments
+Comparisons

-Comparison of nerve gliding exercises with static stretching and dynamic stretching
+Static stretching and dynamic stretching

 Nerve gliding can reduce and strengthen connective tissues resulting in increased hamstring extensibility and passive stiffness.
 Passive stiffness refers to the resistance elongation that occurs in the joint, tendon, and connective tissue.
 The acute increase in hamstring extensibility can be seen right after nerve gliding intervention at the maximum range of motion.
 Nerve glide intervention is found to be slightly more effective than static stretching.
 The absolute static nerve extensibility was five times greater than the static stretching.
 While nerve gliding enhances the ability of the hamstring to stretch, the static stretch is more effective in terms of stress relaxation.
 Unlike static stretching, dynamic stretching shows similar outcomes to nerve gliding exercise.
 For hamstring flexibility, dynamic stretching targets low extremity muscles, while nerve gliding exercise targets posterior low extremity muscles and neural structures.
 Although both nerve gliding exercises and dynamic stretching do not lead to huge changes in exercise performance, both stretching methods are essential for pre-exercise stretches to avoid injuries.